A Novel and Optimal Spectral Method for Permutation Synchronization: Introduction

 To overcome this crucial limitation of $\tilde Z$, we propose a new spectral method that avoids the use of $U_1$ as the anchor.
 Instead, we construct an anchor matrix $M\in\mathr^{d\times d}$ by carefully aggregating useful information from all of $U$ and estimate the latent permutations by $\hat Z \define (\hat Z_1^\top, \ldots, \hat Z_n^\top)^\top$ where

-The construction of $M$ is built on an intuition that `averaging' information across all $n$ blocks of $U$ leads to a much more accurate anchor than $U_1$ because the approximation errors of many blocks tend to `cancel' one another.
-As a result, the estimation accuracy of $\hat Z_j$ is largely determined by the approximation error of $U_j$ only, which leads to an improved numerical performance.
+The construction of $M$ is built on an intuition that `averaging' information across all $n$ blocks of $U$ leads to a more accurate anchor with smaller variance than $U_1$.
+As a result, the estimation accuracy of $\hat Z_j$ is mostly determined by the approximation error of $U_j$ only, which leads to an improved numerical performance.
 See Algorithm \ref{alg:main-algo} for the detailed implementation of the proposed method and Figure \ref{fig:err} for comparisons of numerical performances between the vanilla spectral estimator and ours.

 \paragraph{Statistical Optimality.} By carrying out fine-grained spectral analysis, we establish a sharp upper bound for the theoretical performance of the proposed method, summarized below in Theorem \ref{thm:intro}.
-See Theorem \ref{thm:main_new} for its non-asymptotic version. \begin{theorem} Assume $\frac{np}{\sigma^2}\rightarrow\infty$, $\frac{np}{\log^3 n} \rightarrow\infty$, and $2\leq d = O(1)$.
+We note that in this paper, $p,\sigma^2,d$ are not constants but functions of $n$.
+This dependence can be more explicitly represented as $p_n,\sigma^2_n,d_n$.
+However, for simplicity of notation and readability, we choose to denote them as $p,\sigma^2,d$ throughout the paper.
+See Theorem \ref{thm:main_new} for a non-asymptotic and refined version where $d$ is also allowed to grow with $n$. \begin{theorem} Assume $\frac{np}{\sigma^2}\rightarrow\infty$, $\frac{np}{\log^{3} n} \rightarrow\infty$ and $d = O(1)$.
 Then the proposed spectral method $\hat Z$ satisfies

 \end{theorem}